apparebit/shantay/README.md

 ## 4. Big Data in the Small

-Unlike most big data tools, Shantay is designed to run on consumer-level hardware, e.g., a reasonably fast laptop or desktop with an external flash drive, such as the Samsung T7, will do.
-In fact, that's my own setup: My primary development machine is a four-year-old x86 iMac and all data is stored on a 2 TB Samsung drive—though I'll have to upgrade to the next larger size soon enough.
+Unlike most big data tools, Shantay is designed to run on consumer-level hardware.
+A reasonably fast laptop or desktop with an external flash drive, such as the Samsung T7, should do.
+And it does do: My primary development machine is a four-year-old x86 iMac, albeit with 10 processor cores and 128 GB RAM, and all data is stored on a 4 TB Samsung T7 drive.

 Shantay targets consumer-level hardware because transparency as an accountability mechanism mustn't be limited to people who have access to compute